Bedrule Castle: Bedrule and the Turnbulls at war

 After the Rising of the North in England, in January 1570 Catholic fugitives were welcomed by Thomas Turnbull at Bedrule, including Tristram Fenwyk, Robert Shafto, and Thomas Ogle.
+An English agent, Robert Constable, met Turnbull and Fenwick by chance in the night, and Turnbull said he was welcome at Bedrule, thinking he was also a fugitive.

-Bedrule, "a house of Sir Andrew Trumble", Andrew Turnbull, was burnt again by an English army commanded by the Earl of Sussex on 19 April 1570, during the Marian Civil War.
+"Bedrowell, a howse of Sir Andrew Trumble" (Andrew Turnbull), was burnt again by an English army commanded by the Earl of Sussex on 19 April 1570, during the Marian Civil War.
 Lord Hunsdon wrote, "we burnt also Bedrowle, which was the first house that Leonard Dacres took for his succor, when he fled out of England".
 Elizabeth I and her ministers claimed that this invasion was not an intervention of behalf of the infant James VI against Mary, Queen of Scots, but only a raid to punish and capture English border outlaws and fugitives and those who received them.

 The Turnbulls themselves were supporters of Regent Lennox and his grandson James VI.
 On 29 August 1571 the Laird of Bedrule (Thomas Turnbull) and his son (William), with many other lairds, were declared forfeited for treason by the supporters of Mary, Queen of Scots.
 In February 1572 Thomas Turnbull signed a band at Jedburgh to join with other lairds to support James VI and keep order on the English border, and resist the king's enemies, especially Thomas Kerr of Ferniehirst.
 The later historian David Hume of Godscroft describes how the Hume lairds met the Earl of Morton at Leith, and were reluctant to sign a band to join with the lawless and notorious Turnbulls of Bedrule.
 Soon after, the Turnbulls ransacked the house of Robert Ker of Woodhead at Ancrum and carried off his household goods, clothes, and farmstock.

 In November 1572 Thomas Turnbull attended the convention at Edinburgh when the Earl of Morton was elected as Regent.
 Andrew Turnbull of Bedrule was involved in the Raid of the Redeswire in 1575, and Hunsdon requested he be sent into England as a pledge or hostage for the English prisoners held by Regent Morton at Dalkeith Palace.
 During the struggle at Redeswire, his companion, Robert Shafto, an English follower of the rebel Earl of Northumberland, was shot dead.